emsandrews/RunningPlanApp/README.md

 ### User Stories

-> - As a user I want to add a workout or race to my workout calendar.
+> - As a user I want to add a workout or race to my workout calendar/running plan.
 > - As a user I want to mark a workout or race as complete.
 > - As a user I want to leave a comment on a workout or race.
 > - As a user I want to view a workout on a given day.
-> - As a user I want to view all the workouts on my running plan.
+> - As a user I want to view all the workouts on my workout calendar/ running plan.